padak/crewai_demo/README.md

 ### Shared Resources

-The `shared` directory contains resources that are used by both the CrewAI application and the API wrapper, such as documentation.
+The `shared` directory contains resources that are used by both the CrewAI application and the API wrapper.

+### Documentation

+The project includes comprehensive documentation in the `docs/` directory.

 ### Scripts